redxef/i3toolwait/README.md

 ---
 signal: signal number or name, optional.
 Should program entries which have signal: true wait for this signal before continuing to the next one.
 timeout: timeout in milliseconds
+init: a lisp program, optional.
+Used to initialize the environment, useful to define custom functions which should be available everywhere.
 programs:
 - match: a filter with which to match the window
   workspace: string or null, the workspace to move windows to